Back

 Q: Can I work during the program?

-Q: What are the average number of hours per week required during the program?
+Q: What are the average number of hours expected for students to spend on programmatic requirements per week?

-A: Student time commitment consists of an average of 60 hours per week including classes, clinical, and preparing for clinical.
-(This does not include study hours).
+A: Students are expected to spend an average of 60 hours per week, Including classes, clinical, and preparing for clinical (this does not include Study hours)

-Q: How much time off do I receive during the program?
+Q: How much time off are students given during the program?

 Q: Are students expected to attend conferences?

 A: Students are required to attend one AANA conference and one state association conference during the program.
-This will not count as your time off.
+While this is at an additional cost to the student, there are opportunities to apply for sponsorship for these events.

 A: Yes.
-Email info@snapcrna.com with your phone number and email, and we will have someone contact you.
+Email info@snapcrna.com to share your phone number and email, and we will have someone contact you.

 Admissions